swstevens/agentic-cag-system/v3/docs/FRONTEND_INTEGRATION.md

-# Deck Persistence API Documentation
+# Frontend Integration Guide

 ## Overview

-The v3 API now includes full CRUD (Create, Read, Update, Delete) support for deck persistence.
-This allows users to save, load, edit, and manage their deck collections.
+This guide provides frontend developers with complete examples for integrating with the v3 deck persistence API.
+The backend provides full CRUD (Create, Read, Update, Delete) support for deck persistence, allowing users to save, load, edit, and manage their deck collections.

+For backend implementation details, see [BACKEND_API.md](BACKEND_API.md).

 ## Base URL